rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 If there is a not valid rsync path is set an error is presented.

-## Paths for RsyncOSX and RsyncOSXsched
+## Paths for RsyncUI and RsyncUIsched

 If both apps are installed in `/Applications` there is no need for setting paths.

-- path RsyncOSX
+- path RsyncUI
-- path RsyncOSXsched
+- path RsyncUIsched

 ## Logging